thinao/thinao.github.io/about.md

 permalink: /about/
 ---

-This is the BioHack Academy documentation site of Hironobu Nakamura
+This is the BioHack Academy documentation site of Shin Aoyama